Habitat and Distribution: Found in dry scrub brush on rocky hills and outcroppings in Southern Kenya and Tanzania.

 Size: About 7 inches long; up to 1 pound; shell height 1-1½ inches.
 Females are larger than males.

-Wild Diet: Fresh, dry grasses and other vegetation.
+Wild Diet: Fresh, dry grasses, fallen fruits and flowers, and other vegetation.

-Predators: Likely mongoose and other small African predators
+Predators: Likely mongoose and other African predators (African wild dogs, lions, hyenas)

 Reproduction: Pancake tortoises breed in January-February and nest in July-August.
 Throughout the summer, a female lays one egg at a time and buries it under a few inches of loose, sandy dirt.
 A female can lay multiple eggs over the course of a breeding season.
 The eggs hatch 4-6 months after they are buried.
 Hatchlings are 1-2 inches long and have domed shells, unlike their parents.Behavior: The shells of pancake tortoises are softer and more flexible than the shells of other tortoises and therefore provide little protection, but allow great agility.
 When threatened, rather than withdrawing into its shell, a pancake tortoise dashes for the nearest rocky shelter.
 They are one of the few groups of social tortoises, sharing crevices and basking sites.